Are Diffusion Models Vision-And-Language Reasoners?: Experiments and Results

 Our main two findings are summarized in \autoref{tab:main}: First, zero-shot \textit{DiffusionITM} achieves performance near CLIP on image retrieval (\autoref{tab:1a}), overcoming the close-to-random performance of Diffusion Classifier \citep{li2023your}.
 Second, our best hard negative transfer-finetuning strategy improves performance across the board, on both image and text retrieval.

 \textbf{Hyperparameters:} Based on ablations in \cite{li2023your}, we adopt most of their setup but aim for more simplicity: Timesteps $t$ are sampled uniformly from $[0,1000]$, guidance scale is kept at 0, but we drop the complicated procedure that iteratively prunes classes after a number of noise-timestep samples $(\epsilon, t)$.
 Instead we keep samples constant at 250 for the main zero-shot experiments in \autoref{tab:main} and reduce it to a much more feasible number of 10 samples for other experiments.\footnote{With the exception of 20 steps for bias evaluation.} This is aligned with our goal that \dataset{} should be easily adopted by researchers to evaluate their image generation method.
 As shown in Appendix \autoref{fig:diminishing}, performance is not at its maximum with few samples but the trends can be studied in the same way when comparing models along different tasks.
-We fine-tune on the MS-COCO hard negative training set \citep{yuksekgonul2023when} with $lr=1e-4$, $\lambda=-1.0$ and batchsize 112.
-We select a checkpoint after 8 epochs based on hard negative validation.
+We adopt the common CLIP RN50x64 baseline and OpenCLIP ViT-L/14 for a fair comparison since SD 2.1's text backbone is from the latter.
+We fine-tune on the MS-COCO hard negative training set \citep{yuksekgonul2023when} with $lr=1e-4$, $\lambda=1.0$ and batchsize 112.
+We select a checkpoint after 8 epochs based on hard negative validation. \textbf{Runtime:} With 10 noise samples per image-text-pair evaluation on Flickr30K Text Retrieval validation takes 68 minutes on a single NVIDIA RTX A6000 GPU (compared to around 4 minutes with OpenCLIP ViT-L/14).
+We point to \cite{li2023your} for an in-depth analysis of runtime.
+We emphasize that we envision future stronger SD-based discriminators as slow retrievers that are applied to a small set of candidates provided by a fast retriever \citep{miech_thinking_2021}, as well as the benefit of automatic evaluation.